godwinjo/Sepia-Pets/README.md

         *func downloadImageFromUrl(imageUrl: String) -> UIImage?
             - For downloading the image from the given url.

+        *func getConfigDetails(fileName: String, extensionName: String, completion: ((Config?)-> ())? = nil)
+            - To get the config details from json file.

+        *func checkIfCurrentTimeIsBetween(startTime: String, endTime: String) -> Bool
+            - To check the current time is between given two times.

+        *func getStartAndEntTime(workHours: String)-> (startTime: String, endTime: String)?
+            - To get the start and end time from the given workHours string.

+        *checkIsThisWorkingHour(completion: ((Bool)-> ())? = nil)
+            - To chek whether the current time is working time and fetch the pets details from fetch pet call.

 ** PetListTableViewController - View class
         - For listing all pets details, like showing name and image of the pets in row wise.